Most Data Architects Work in 2D.

 You Have Been Handed a Complex Engagement.
 You Need a System.

-A platform migration, a system replacement, a data estate nobody fully understands.
-You know the risk is in the architecture.
-You need a systematic way to find it, quantify it, and present it.
+A migration, a replacement, an estate nobody fully understands.
+The risk is in the architecture — find it, quantify it, present it.

 Data architects on enterprise migrations